 The complete picture underlying the obesity problem is complex and includes roles for genetics and dysfunctional reward systems meant to regulate food intake.

 Obesity rates have increased across the U.S. for both genders, all ages and ethnic groups; however, some groups are more severely affected than others.
 The prevalence of obesity among American adults was 35 percent in 2011 to 2012.
 However, among black Americans, the rate was 48 percent.
-The difference is even more striking among women, with 37 percent of all American compared to 57 percent of black American women classified as obese.
+The difference is even more striking among women, with 37 percent of all American compared to 57 percent of black American women classified as having obesity.
 Disproportions in obesity prevalence also exist for Hispanics; again, more notably for women.

 "It is not about one group doing something wrong," says Dr. Donald Lloyd-Jones, chair of the Department of Preventative Medicine at the Northwestern University Feinberg School of Medicine in an interview with NPR.
 "It is about the environment that we have built that sets up people to fail."